haidarn2/wstrade-streamdeck/README.md

+# wstrade-streamdeck
-`NumberDisplay` is a sample plugin demonstrating the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).
+`wstrade-streamdeck` is an unofficial Wealthsimple Trade plugin for the Elgato Stream deck.
+This plugin makes use of the the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).

-# Description

-`NumberDisplay` is a plugin that displays a number chosen by the user.
-This plugin demonstrates how to create a custom Property Inspector and how to pass values from Property Inspector's input controls to the plugin.

 # Features

-- code written in Javascript
+- Display account value in real-time
-- cross-platform (macOS, Windows)
-- Property Inspector with multiple UI elements
-- localized
+- Automatic OAuth token refresh (wip!)
+- Daily high-low tracking (wip!)
+- Buy/Sell securities with a button press (wip!)

 ![](screenshot.png)

 # Installation

-In the Release folder, you can find the file `com.elgato.numberdisplay.streamDeckPlugin`.
-If you double-click this file on your machine, Stream Deck will install the plugin.
+In the Release folder, you'll find a pre-compiled binary `com.elgato.counter.sdPlugin`.
+Simply run this binary to add the plugin to your StreamDeck plugin list.
+The "Wealthsimple Trade" action will appear under the "Custom" category.

-# Source code

-The Sources folder contains the source code of the plugin.
+# Build from source

+1. Download the [Elgato StreamDeck DistributionTool](https://developer.elgato.com/documentation/stream-deck/sdk/exporting-your-plugin/) for your platform.
+2. Compile from sources `DistributionTool -b -i Sources/com.elgato.wstrade.sdPlugin -o ~/Desktop/`